MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-configure-certificate-authorities.md

 ---
 title: How to configure certificate authorities for Microsoft Entra certificate-based authentication
-description: Topic that shows how to configure certificate authorities for Microsoft Entra certificate-based authentication
+description: Topic that shows how to configure certificate authorities for Microsoft Entra certificate-based authentication.

 ms.service: entra-id
 ms.subservice: authentication